intuition-dev/INTUITION2/docs/README.md

 ## 'All my friends KNOW the low-coder'

-#### INTUITION  is open source and extensible low-code productivity tool for front-end developers.
+#### INTUITION  is open source and extensible low-code productivity bundler for front-end developers.

 ## Overview

-MetaBake(mbake) provides all the necessary tools for a developer to write cleaner code quicker, with `pug` and livereload out of the box.
+MetaBake(mbake) provides a bundler for a developer to write cleaner code quicker, with `pug` and livereload out of the box.

 You can gradually adopt it while it allows you to develop quicker - and with clean simplicity - Static Websites, Custom Elements, custom CMS/E-Commerce, CRUD and all sorts of dynamic Web Apps.